eurekacoin/eweb3.js/README.md

 const { Qweb3 } = require('qweb3');

 // Instantiate Qweb3 with HttpProvider
-// Pass in the URL of your Qtum node RPC port with auth credentials.
+// Pass in the URL of your EurekaCoin node RPC port with auth credentials.
-// Default Qtum RPC ports: testnet=13889 mainnet=3889
+// Default EurekaCoin RPC ports: testnet=13889 mainnet=3889
 const qweb3 = new Qweb3('http://bodhi:bodhi@localhost:13889');

 // Instantiate Qweb3 with QryptoRPCProvider